|Spaces||Room Type||Room Code||Occupancy||2017-2018 Rate / Person|

 Students living in the Cowlings and Ilium Residential College will share in all the recreational and educational opportunities the USC Village provides, as well as the convenient retail and dining choices of the complex.

 A Customer Service Center devoted to assisting residents is located on the first floor.

 Residents will have a mandatory partial meal plan that can be used at the USC Village's new dining hall, as well as other USC Hospitality outlets.

-Residents of the Village may apply at USC Transportation's website for a parking permit at the new USC Shrine Structure located about a block and a half east on Jefferson.
+Residents of USC Village may apply at USC Transportation's website for a parking permit at the new USC Shrine Structure located about a block and a half east on Jefferson.

-Building #9 is the home of the Cowlings Residential College and the Ilium Residential College.
+This building is the home of both the Cowlings Residential College and the Ilium Residential College.